MicrosoftDocs/win32/desktop-src/wsw/navigatexmlexample.md

 ---
 title: NavigateXmlExample
-description: This example writes XML to an XML buffer, and then reads it back out. ms.assetid: b37da839-de05-4fb6-b1aa-b00801e88e47
+description: Review an XML navigation example that uses Windows Web Services API (WWSAPI).
+This example writes XML to an XML buffer, and then reads it back out. ms.assetid: b37da839-de05-4fb6-b1aa-b00801e88e47
 keywords:
 - NavigateXmlExample Web Services for Windows